Log in to My Petroc and Webmail:

 After marriage to Linda in 1984 he moved to North Devon, joining the Bideford office of Ernst & Whinney.
 Following the change to Ernst & Young, a management buyout of the North Devon offices and merger, the firm metamorphosed into Glover Stanbury where he is a Partner.
 Based in Bideford, Martin’s non-client responsibilities include HR, training and Health and Safety.

 The firm uses the College for staff training and Martin has previously lectured at the College and the College’s Business Development Centre.
 Martin’s daughter attended Petroc and is now working having graduated.
 A Past President of Bideford Chamber of Commerce an active Rotarian and Past President of The Rotary Club of Bideford.
 Martin was also a Governor at St. George’s Infant School in Northam from 2000 to 2013.

 Shaun is a former student of the College, having studied business studies and received a BTEC national award for completing his examinations whilst being in hospital recovering from an illness.
 The College and lecturers were extremely supportive during this time and, without their help Shaun does not think he would have continued with his studies and gone to University.
 After University, Shaun returned back to North Devon to start a career at Bray Leino in 1993.

 Shaun previously worked across the Bray Leino group in market research, digital learning and advertising for the past 20 years working for a range of clients in the corporate and family-owned sectors.

 Ro was elected as a Parish and District Councillor in 1976, serving 15 years on the North Devon District Council and 27 years on the Fremington Parish Council.

 She chaired a number of NHS organisations both locally, Devon wide and nationally for 26 years, between 1980 and 2006.

-Ro’s other interests include being a member of the Westward Group Board, Church activities (she is currently churchwarden of St. Mary’s Bideford), equine sports, choral singing and being an enthusiastic member and past President of the Rotary Club of Barnstaple.
+Ro’s other interests include being a member of the Westward Group Board, Church activities (she is currently churchwarden of St. Mary’s Bideford), equine sports, choral singing and is an enthusiastic member and past President of the Rotary Club of Barnstaple.